What is private native forestry?

 Private native forestry or ‘PNF’ is logging native vegetation or forest management operations (such as thinning) on private property for timber production.
-In NSW, private native forestry must be managed sustainably.
+In NSW, private native forestry must deliver ecologically sustainable forest management outcomes.

 Where can I find the laws which now regulate private native forestry?